Randy420Marsh/stable-diffusion-webui/README.md

+Install git and python3

 git clone https://github.com/Randy420Marsh/stable-diffusion-webui.git AUTOMATIC1111

 cd AUTOMATIC1111

-./fast-setup.sh
+./update.sh or update.bat if you really need lots of extensions (slow setup).

+./webui.sh for linux

+or

-for fast setup on linux
+webui-user.bat for windows fast setup

-if using cpu only this is a good read: https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/10514
+Optimizations if using cpu only, this is a good read, and is already applied after update.sh is run: https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/10514

 # Stable Diffusion web UI